zombyacoff/faceit-python/README.md

 ## Usage Notes

-- All data models are implemented using [pydantic](https://docs.pydantic.dev/latest/usage/models/), providing validation, serialization, and methods like `.model_dump()` and `.model_dump_json()`.
 - Both synchronous (`faceit.Faceit`) and asynchronous (`faceit.AsyncFaceit`) clients are available.
-- You can either pass your API key directly or provide a pre-configured HTTP client (`faceit.SyncClient` or `faceit.AsyncClient`) to the constructor.
-Additional HTTP client options are supported.
+- You can pass your API key directly or provide a pre-configured HTTP client (`faceit.SyncClient` or `faceit.AsyncClient`).
-- Paginated queries return an `ItemPage` collection in model mode, supporting convenient operations such as `map`, `filter`, and attribute-based search.
+- Paginated queries in model mode return an `ItemPage` collection with utility methods.
-- Both raw and model-based data access are supported (e.g., `resources.raw_players` for raw dictionaries, `resources.players` for validated models).
+- Both raw and model-based data access are supported.
-- The library is strictly type-annotated and fully compatible with [mypy](https://mypy-lang.org/).
+- The library is strictly type-annotated.

 ## Motivation